CBorowski-dev/docs-operaton-org/content/webapps/cockpit/extend/configuration.md

 of Cockpit, a `bpmnJs` property must be added to the `app/cockpit/scripts/config.js` file.

 ## Additional Modules
 To add modules, the `additionalModules` property needs to be specified, where each module is registered with its path.
-The path is relative to the `app/cockpit` folder in the .war file of the Camunda Webapp.
+The path is relative to the `app/cockpit` folder in the .war file of the Operaton Webapp.

 ```javascript
 export default {